 For information regarding contractual obligations, see the caption "Contractual Obligations" in "Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations" in the Company's Annual Report on Form 10-K for the year ended December 30, 2006.
-In the first quarter of 2007, the Company adopted FASB Interpretation (FIN) No. 48, "Accounting for Uncertainty in Income Taxes-an interpretation of Financial Accounting Standards Board (FASB) Statement No. 109", see Note 7, Income Taxes, of "Notes to Quarterly Consolidated Financial Statements (Unaudited)" in this Form 10-Q. As of June 30, 2007, the Company had approximately \$70 million of total gross unrecognized tax benefits.
+In addition, in the third quarter of 2007, the Company entered into an Amended and Restated Loan and Security Agreement, see Note 13, Debt, of "Notes to Quarterly Consolidated Financial Statements (Unaudited)" in this Form 10-Q.